deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Don't be so stupid!" she snapped, then her breath rattled horribly.
 She was clearly in hideous pain.

 She continued In a gentler tone.
 "Regaari. *You* can escape.
 I will only slow you down, and so will these soldiers.
-Get…" she heaved and coughed, but fought through it.
-"Get to the diplomatic shuttle, and activate the emergency displacement recall…Tell them…" her strength was failing by the second, and when she repeated "tell them…" she was almost inaudible.
+Get..." she heaved and coughed, but fought through it.
+"Get to the diplomatic shuttle, and activate the emergency displacement recall...Tell them..." her strength was failing by the second, and when she repeated "tell them..." she was almost inaudible.

 Regaari leaned in close.
 He only barely heard her last words.